Frido: Feature Pyramid Diffusion for Complex Scene Image Synthesis: Preliminary

 Multiple lines of works to generate photo-realistic images have been proposed, including VAEs, GANs, and Invertible-Flows, and achieved impressive results for object-centric images.
 However, VAEs suffer from blurry outputs.
 GANs are notoriously hard to train and lack diversity.
 Flow-based model suffers shape distortions due to imperfect inverse transform.
 Our work belongs to the paradigm of diffusion models (DMs), which have been shown to best synthesize high quality images among all deep generative methods.
 For completeness, we summarize the fundamentals of DMs and a recent improvement, Latent Diffusion Models~(LDMs)~\cite{rombach2022high}.

 \paragraph{Diffusion Models for Image Generation} A diffusion model (DM) contains two stages: forward (diffusion) and backward (denoising) processes.
-In the forward process, the given data $\vectorbold{x}_0 \sim q(\vectorbold{x}_0)$ is gradually destroyed into an approximately standard normal distribution $\vectorbold{x}_T \sim p(\vectorbold{x}_T)$ over $T$ steps.\footnote{$q$ and $p$ denote the given data manifold and the standard Gaussian distribution, respectively; and $\vectorbold{x}$ denotes a data point from $q$.} The diffusion process, formulated by \citet{ho2020denoising}, are shown as follows:\footnote{$\beta$ denotes the noise schedule.
-Can be fixed or learned.}
+In the forward process, the given data $\vectorbold{x}_0 \sim q(\vectorbold{x}_0)$ is gradually destroyed into an approximately standard normal distribution $\vectorbold{x}_T \sim p(\vectorbold{x}_T)$ over $T$ steps, where $q$ and $p$ denote the given data manifold and the standard Gaussian distribution, respectively; and $\vectorbold{x}$ denotes a data point from $q$.
+The diffusion process, formulated by \citet{ho2020denoising}, are shown as follows:

+, where $\beta$ denotes the noise schedule.
+Can be fixed or learned.
 By reversing the forward process, \citet{ho2020denoising} obtained the backward process:

-This is implemented by a neural network predicting each of the denoising steps;\footnote{$\theta$ denotes the learnable parameters, which is a U-Net~\cite{RonnebergerFB15} in \citet{ho2020denoising}.} and it can be viewed as a Markov chain with a learned Gaussian transition distribution~\cite{dhariwal2021diffusion, pandey2022diffusevae}.
+, where $\theta$ denotes the learnable parameters, a U-Net~\cite{RonnebergerFB15} in \citet{ho2020denoising}.
+This is implemented by a neural network predicting each of the denoising steps; and it can be viewed as a Markov chain with a learned Gaussian transition distribution~\cite{dhariwal2021diffusion, pandey2022diffusevae}.